DiSSCo/dissco-nusearch-service/README.md

 Last we will update the specimenName and the topicDiscipline according to the taxonomic identification.
 The updated event will be sent to a new Kafka topic.

+The best way is to first generate an index and store it on S3 then run the S3 Resolver profile to deploy the APIs/Kafka.

 ## DiSSCo specific properties
 ```
 # Kafka consumer properties